ta946/SublimeREPL-ssh/doc/index.rst

 Installation
 ------------

-Download `Package Control`__, select Install Package and pick SublimeREPL from the list of available packages.
+Download `Package Control`__, select Install Package and pick SublimeREPL-ssh from the list of available packages.
 You should have Package Control anyway.

 __  http://wbond.net/sublime_packages/package_control